learn-co-curriculum/ds-curriculum-team/style_guide.md

 2 — You can also manually number your list if the automatic numbering gets broken because of a code-snippet.

 But, keep a consistent style.
-And generally avoiding making a list with only one point.
-Consider using an aside.
+Consider using an aside instead of lists with only one point.

 If you reference other bullets use numbered list.